withoutwax/withoutwax.me/src/pages/about/index.md

 aboutResume:
   award:
     - date: Nov 2019
-      description: Winner in Productivity and Utility category
+      description: >-
+        Won in a Facebook Developer Community Hackathon in Productivity and Utility Divison.
+We created a Facebook messenger bot that helps users decide on what food they should get and recommends a restaurant.
+API was built in Ruby with Front-End landing page built in React.
       title: Facebook Developer Community Hackathon
     - date: Aug 2018
       description: 2nd Place Winner in People's Choice Award